ndubetz/plugged-in/README.md

 To run a collection from the `collections` directory, run `npm test [COLLECTION_NAME]`

-# Sample APIs

-Below is list of free APIs to use for testing:
+# Sample APIs to use for testing

 * https://reqres.in/